 Is there a way to get my family ready for this change?
 Is there a way to make my house “homeschool friendly”?
 Is there time for household chores?
 How do I organize my day with schoolwork for more than one child?
 How do I handle interruptions like the phone, media, or life just happening?
 What records do I need to keep?

-Kathy Roggow is the mother of three young adults who were homeschooled K-12 and grandmother to ten.
-(Two families have started their homeschool journey.)
+Martha Kedrovsky is the mom of two daughters and has been homeschooling for 12 years.
 Her ideas are designed to encourage you in finding solutions that will work for you.

 Teaching Multiple Grades